 Peter C. Hein

 Peter Hein is currently Of Counsel in the Litigation Department at Wachtell, Lipton, Rosen & Katz.
 Mr. Hein’s practice has included securities, corporate, ERISA, real estate, insurance and other complex commercial litigation, arbitrations, appraisals and mediation.
 Mr. Hein has argued in the United States Supreme Court, the United States Courts of Appeals for the Second, Seventh and Ninth Circuits, and the New York appellate courts.
-Mr. Hein is a member of the Association of the Bar of the City of New York (where he has served on the Federal Legislation, Federal Courts, State Legislation and Election Law Committees).
+Mr. Hein is a member of the Association of the Bar of the City of New York (where he has served over the years on the Federal Legislation, Federal Courts, State Legislation, Election Law and Legal History Committees).
 He is also a member of the New York State Bar Association and the American Bar Association.

 Mr. Hein graduated from the University of Wisconsin – Milwaukee (B.A., summa cum laude, 1972) and Columbia Law School (J.D., 1975).
 At Columbia, Mr. Hein was a James Kent scholar, Harlan Fisk Stone scholar and served as an editor of the Columbia Law Review (1974-75).